Britain, Canada, EU throw weight behind 2030 biodiversity protection goal | Science-Environment

 While Monday's pledges did not detail specific actions nor funding plans, protected areas are usually managed to ensure the long-term conservation of nature.
 This can mean curbing or banning commercial or extraction activities, ensuring unspoiled natural areas remain unspoiled, or restoring and maintaining ecosystems such as forests and wetlands.
 "We have both the responsibility and the opportunity.
 We have the second largest land mass, a fifth of the world's freshwater, and the longest coastline in the world, that together are critical for biodiversity and for securing carbon in nature in the fight against climate change," Canada's Environment Minister Jonathan Wilkinson said.

-ACTION PLEDGE In England, where 26% of land is already protected, the government said an extra 4,000 sq km would be safeguarded to meet the 30% goal.
+ACTION PLEDGE In England, where 26% of land is already protected, the government said an extra 4,000 sq km would be safeguarded.

+Speaking at the United Nations' Nature Finance Forum, Germany's Federal Minister Gerd Mueller said it planned to increase its 500 million euros annual investment in protecting biodiversity in low- and middle-income countries, without elaborating.
+Germany also plans set up a fund with public and private lenders to provide long-term financing to protected areas in those countries, he said.

 A growing body of evidence suggests that it pays to protect nature.
 Expanding areas under conservation could yield a return of at least $5 for every $1 spent, according to a paper by more than 100 researchers, published in July.
-But so far, funding has fallen far short.
 The Nature Conservancy report said the world needed to spend an extra $598 billion to $824 billion each year over the next decade to reverse the extinction crisis.

 Separately on Monday, more than 60 countries - also including EU states, Britain and Canada - committed to 10 actions to reverse the loss of biodiversity by 2030, including integrating nature protection into COVID-19 recovery plans, increasing financing to protect the natural world, and clamping down on marine pollution and deforestation.
 The pledge was signed by countries including Mexico, Bangladesh, Germany and Norway.
 Notable absences were Brazil and Indonesia - two hotspots of deforestation - and China and the United States, the world's top two emitters of greenhouse gases.